IvanAksionau/selenium-docker/README.md

 - $ docker run -it alpine    - create new container in interactive mode
 - $ apk add openjdk8         - install java inside container (if we need - apk add curl)
 - $ find / -name javac       - check javac location
-- $ export PATH=$PATH:/usr/lib/jvm/java-1.8-openjdk/bin    - set java env variable to be abble to use 'javac'
+- $ export PATH=$PATH:/usr/lib/jvm/java-1.8-openjdk/bin    - set java env variable to be able to use 'javac'

 Let's edit "Dockerfile" and update with the data below:
 - $ vi Dockerfile